Innfi/symmetrical-octo-invention/README.md

 # symmetrical-octo-invention

-An Obsidian Value for knowledge organizing
+An Obsidian Vault for knowledge organizing